top of page

 It can be compared with putting diesel into a petrol engine.
 The results of the performance will be poor.
 In addition to the physical nutrients and the energy of the food components, food also absorbs the energy of the individuals who prepare, sell, distribute, harvest, and grow the food.
 Whoever provides and prepares our food and the way our food is stored, processed, and prepared can be just as important to our health as what we eat.

-As we become spiritually aware, we recognise our body as a temple in which live, and we realize our connection with all living things.
+As we become spiritually aware, we recognize our body as a temple in which live, and we realize our connection with all living things.
 We want to be healthier in our thoughts and actions and live in harmonious ways that align us with the spiritual truths and natural laws and ecology of our body, our planet, and the universe.